-She has been a statutory auditor and non-executive director in non-listed companies.
-Recent and current posts in listed companies include the chair of the Board of Statutory Auditors of Banca Creval S.p.A.
+She has been a statutory auditor and non-executive director in listed and non-listed companies, and financial institutions.
+Recent positions in listed companies include the role of Chair of the Board of Statutory Auditors of Banca Creval S.p.A., while current appointments in financial institutions include the role of member of the Board of Statutory Auditors of Crédit Agricole S.p.A.